 course first thing in the morning or during your lunch break.
 Evening courses are also a possibility.

-- You could take a course at another university (can't be CS and can't be a required course).
+- You could take a course at another university (can't be CS or Math faculty courses, and can't be a required course).

 You need to fill out a

 Letter of Permission

 - Cross Registration Forms are not needed if a UW student takes a business course at WLU, UNLESS it is Distance Education.